philzook58/philzook58.github.io/_posts/2026-07-03-toa_unionfind.md

 ```

 # Bits and Bobbles

+The presentation here might have been nicer if I had made a semi-persistent hashmap in the second section rather than array.

+It was so hot today.
+97F.
+Not perhaps the best day to debug a confusing piece of code.
+I was really thrashing until all the asserts stoped failing and I said fuck it.
+Ship it.

 It does seem like versioned egraphs can be thought of as EMT'ed `assume` nodes like Rusell said.
 It is a bit different I think, because the union find needs to represent rules of the form `assume(p, e_1) -> assume(p, e_2)` where usually in the group union find it represents rules that are bare on the left hand side `e_1 -> act_g(e_2)$